-We’re teaming up with Julie Harrington, registered dietitian and culinary nutrition chef to bring you information on foods that help reduce anxiety.
-Food Rx is series focusing on the important role food plays in overall health.
+We’re teaming up with Julie Harrington, a registered dietitian and culinary nutrition chef, to bring you information on foods that help reduce anxiety.
+Food Rx is a series that focuses on the important role food plays in overall health.

 Your diet can play an important role in how your body responds to stress and anxiety.
 Foods like salmon, avocado, chamomile tea and more can help reduce anxiety.
 Here’s a list of 9 foods to incorporate into your diet.